 If you live in an apartment or have limited access to outdoor spaces, indoor puppy training is necessary.
 Set up a safe space for your pup where they can play, rest, and relieve themselves without causing any damage to your home.
 Provide plenty of chew toys and puzzle games to keep them entertained while you’re not around.
 Also, consider using pee pads or litter boxes for easy cleanup in case of accidents.

-When is the best time to begin obedience training with my puppy?
+Question using a natural variation of When to Start Puppy Training: When is the best time to begin training a new puppy?

-How soon can I begin potty training my new puppy?
+Question using a natural variation of When to Start Puppy Training: How early can I begin potty training my puppy?